amitxv/PC-Tuning/docs/post-install.md

 - For modern Intel and AMD (3D V-Cache) systems, this step is especially required so read carefully.
 The points regarding manually managing per-CPU load in the [Install Drivers](#install-drivers) and [Configure Power Options](#configure-power-options) sections will be discussed in the current and next section.
 [ReservedCpuSets](#use-cases) will be used as a technique to manually accomplish what the chipset drivers and default power options try to do out of the box.
 The advantages of manual management have already been discussed in the mentioned sections (minimizing overhead)

+- It may be worth benchmarking the performance scaling of your real-time application against core count as it may behave differently due to poor scheduling implementations from the application and/or OS.
+In some cases, it is possible that the application may perform better with fewer cores assigned to it via an affinity mask for several reasons.
+This will also give you a rough idea as to how many cores you can reserve in the [Reserved CPU Sets](#reserved-cpu-sets-windows-10) step

 #### Starting a Process with a Specified Affinity Mask

 The command below starts ``notepad.exe`` with an affinity of CPU 1 and CPU 2 as an example which will reflect in Task Manager.
 This command can be placed in a batch script for easy access and must be used each time to start the desired application with the specified affinity.